 When should spectators wear masks?

-All spectators, regardless of vaccination status, should wear a mask in attendance at indoor youth sports events and must wear a mask if the event is held indoors in a public or nonpublic P-12 school setting.
-For outdoor youth sports events, spectators who are not fully vaccinated should wear a mask when unable to maintain recommended physical distance of at least 6 feet from non-household members or when the event is held in a community with substantial to high transmission (see Question 6 below for more information).
+As required by Executive Order 2021-22, all spectators, regardless of vaccination status, must wear a mask in attendance at indoor youth sports.
+For outdoor youth sports events, spectators who are not fully vaccinated should wear a mask when unable to maintain recommended physical distance of at least 6 feet from non-household members or when the event is held in a community with substantial to high transmission.
 Spectators who are fully vaccinated may attend outdoor youth sports events without wearing a mask, though they may choose to do so in crowded settings or if they or someone in their household is immunocompromised.

 How can sports organizers determine what level of transmission in occurring in their community or the community where they will be playing?

-Sports organizers can also contact their local health departments for more information and guidance to assess local public health conditions.
+Sports organizers can also contact their local health department for more information and guidance to assess local public health conditions.

 What should sports organizers do if playing in communities with high transmission of COVID-19?